Skip to main contentSkip to data table

 Coinbase spot tickers2worker/src/lib/cex-tickers.tsDirect CEX prices (per-symbol)

-RedStone oracle1worker/src/lib/redstone.tsPer-venue breakdown + agreement % for exact-case tracked symbols in REDSTONE_TRACKED_SYMBOL_ALLOWLIST
+RedStone oracle1worker/src/lib/redstone.tsPer-venue breakdown + agreement % for exact-case tracked symbols in REDSTONE_TRACKED_SYMBOL_ALLOWLIST, attributed only to configured canonical stablecoin IDs

 Curve oracle (crvusd-curve)3worker/src/cron/sync-stablecoins/enrich-prices-primary.tsAdditional primary-consensus voice for crvUSD

-DEX promoted prices1worker/src/lib/depeg-helpers.tsAggregate DEX voice when no overlapping promoted protocol-level DEX source exists
+DEX promoted prices1worker/src/lib/depeg-helpers.tsAggregate DEX voice when no overlapping promoted protocol-level DEX source is admitted

-Promoted protocol-level DEX prices2-3worker/src/lib/depeg-helpers.tsOne aggregated source per protocol; freshness now preserved per source from price_sources_json
+Promoted protocol-level DEX prices2-3worker/src/lib/depeg-helpers.tsOne aggregated source per registered protocol, including Uniswap V3/V4; freshness now preserved per source from price_sources_json

 Dead or explicitly blocked DEX ids are removed upstream from DEX crawl intake, pool scoring, challenger publication, and dex_prices publication.
 The current runtime blocklist includes Retro variants and Bunni variants, so those venues cannot leak into primary consensus through the DEX bridge or pool challenge.